yongjianxu/nixl-20250820/README.md

 ### pybind11 Python Interface
 The pybind11 bindings for the public facing NIXL API are available in src/bindings/python.
 These bindings implement the headers in the src/api/cpp directory.

-The Python module library (.so) will be built by default.
-To make it easy to import you can include either the build or install directory to your PYTHONPATH, see:

-`$ export PYTHONPATH=$PYTHONPATH:<path to build>/src/pybind`

-or

-` $export PYTHONPATH=$PYTHONPATH:<path to install>/lib64/python3.9/site-packages/`

 The preferred way is to build it through meson-python, which will just let it be installed with pip.
 This can be done from the root nixl directory:

 ` $pip install .`